How Do Cats Choose Who To Sleep With

 Likewise, a cat with moderate or severe separation anxiety will curl up on the couch or bed next to the person they are firmly attached to during catnapping sessions.

-Why Does My Cat Like To Sleep With Me And Not My Husband?
+Why Does My Cat Like To Sleep With Me and Not My Husband?

 Domestic striped cat sleeping in embrace with owner